- by Kevin Deal

 Don’t get confused yet.
 We have broken down the entire method for you to understand this procedure better.

 Step #1: First, you need to plug in your guitar, kind of obvious, isn’t it?
 Next, you need to look for a tuner on your pedal board.
-A lot of people underestimate the power of a tuner until they find out what wonders it can do for your final result.
+A lot of people underestimate the power of a tuner until they find out what wonders it can do for your final result (check the discussion about tuner here).
 This will help in sending the unprocessed raw signal through the tuner.
 A tuner will give you proper readings.
 Although we would recommend you use a tuner that has a true bypass switch.

 Step #2: Moving on, your next job is to put filters.
 For your wah or phaser to work effectively on your signal, you need to keep these pedals very close to the guitar signal.
 The closer these pedals are, the more unprocessed raw signals will be detected.
 Always remember to put the way before distortion to tweak its intensity.